bitlayer-org/bitlayer-org.github.io/docs/quick-start.md

 ![bridges](images/bitlayer-bridges.png)

+## Bitlayer <--> Blockchains
-Should the **source chain** be Bitcoin, it is recommended to use UniSats, Xverse, or another Bitcoin wallet as the source wallet.
+If the **source chain** is Bitcoin, it is recommended to use UniSats, Xverse, or another Bitcoin wallet as the source wallet.

+## Bitlayer <--> CEXs(centralized exchanges)

+You can withdraw from CEXs to the bitlayer's ETH-Compatible wallet address.